kmwang123/cme211-notes/ExamReview2.md

 ```

 ### `0` is false, everything else is true
-use cpp.reference to see how to print format with precision
+use cpp reference to see how to print format with precision

 ```cpp
 #include <iostream>